 Previous allegation of use

 Myanmar acquired a “cluster adapter” that it reportedly used in late 2012 and early 2013 during the conflict between government forces and the Kachin Independence Army (KIA) in Kachin state in the north of the country.
 The weapon is similar in design to a modern cluster munition.

-Human Rights Watch (HRW) received a separate set of photos that showed what appear to be the same remnants being carried in a vehicle at a location not known to be the scene of the attack.
+Human Rights Watch (HRW) received a separate set of photos that showed what appear to be the same remnants in a vehicle at a location that does appear to be the site of the attack, indicating they were removed.
 HRW confirmed airstrikes and shelling on Laiza by Myanmar forces in December 2012 and January 2013.
 The government of Myanmar later admitted to shelling and bombing Laiza.